How an Instagram post framed my Easter.

-Like I said, her post, her words, and this change in thought reframed my entire Easter.
+Erin’s post, her words, and this change in thought reframed my entire Easter.
 Still joyful, still grateful, but through the lens of a Saturday of waiting with no known ending.
 May I sit in the Saturday more often.
 Be okay with the waiting.
 Seek him more “in the stuck”.
 Reflect on what was done for me with and without the promise of Sunday morning.

 Thank you Erin for your perspective.
 In the car, in the hills of Tennessee, in my sweats…your words rang so very true.

 Here is mercy founded.